Windows Autopatch: Some admins may have seen Quality and Feature Update reports incorrectly showing "SYSTEM_SCRUBBED" in Windows Autopatch (incident).

 If you are already an OpenTech client and need technical assistance, account help, or incident support, use the OpenTech Client Portal to open and track your request.

-Send the details below so we can review the incident, advise next steps, and help reduce further risk.
+Submit the details below and our security team will review your incident, advise on next steps, and help reduce further risk.
+The more detail you provide, the faster we can help.

 Tip: Include: Screenshot of the email/text/website • Full sender address or phone number • Any link you clicked (copy/paste the URL if safe) • Time and date it occurred • Whether you entered credentials or approved an MFA prompt • Whether money was sent (amount + method)